What is a toe pressure test?

-Before your toe pressure test is performed you must give your consent or permission.
-Consent is the process by which you give permission to health professionals to provide your care and treatment.
+Before your test is performed you must give your consent or permission.
+Consent is the process by which you give permission to healthcare professionals to provide your care and treatment.
 It may be implied (offering your arm for a blood pressure reading) or formal (signing a formal consent form for an operation).
-In either case your consent must be given voluntarily and you must have all the information you need to make a decision.
-If you feel you do not have enough information or do not understand the procedure please ask.
+In either case your consent must be given voluntarily, and you must have all the information you need to make a decision.
+If you feel you do not have enough information or do not understand the procedure, please ask.

 How is a toe pressure test performed?

 There is no preparation required and you may eat and drink as usual prior to the test.

 A clinical vascular scientist (who might be male or female) will perform and interpret your toe pressures.
 You will be asked to remove your shoes and socks, roll up your sleeves and lie down on the couch.
 A blood pressure cuff will be put around your arms and also on one of your toes.
 A small amount of gel will be placed on your arm and a pen-like device called a handheld Doppler will be used to listen to the blood flow.
 A small circular sensor will be pressed onto your toe; this will detect blood flow.

 The blood pressure cuffs will be pumped up to determine the blood pressure.
 This may feel tight but should not be painful.

 The investigation takes approximately 30 minutes.
 During the test, you may hear some 'swooshing' noises from the handheld Doppler.
 These sounds are normal.

 The clinical vascular scientist can comment briefly on the findings and will write a report for the consultant who requested the test.
 You will be able to discuss the results of this investigation fully with the referring team at your next outpatient appointment.
 In rare cases, the clinical vascular scientist may need to discuss the result with a doctor before you leave.

 Contacts / further information